“I just enjoy trudging along with a pack on my back and seeing what I can see.”

 Graham Gales would have to be one of the most knowledgeable locals when it comes to walking and hiking around the Victorian High Country.

-Spring of course and the snow begins to melt, creeks start to run again and the first of those truly marvellous wild flowers start to bloom, bringing a joy to like-minded hikers who appreciate the delicate beauty.
+In spring the snow begins to melt, creeks start to run again and the first of those truly marvellous wildflowers start to bloom, bringing joy to like-minded hikers who appreciate the delicate beauty.

-Graham has travelled along tracks through every season, and talks in detail as though he knows them back-hand (which I suspect he probably would).
+Graham has travelled along tracks through every season and explains in detail as though he knows them like the back of his hand (which I suspect he probably would).

-Not only does he hike and walk these parts, but along with other locals and key stakeholders Graham has helped rebuild and/ or restore a number of the iconic high country huts, including the oldest in the region, the much-loved Wallace’s Hut.
+Not only does he hike and walk these parts, but along with other locals and key stakeholders, Graham has helped rebuild and restore a number of the iconic high country huts, including the oldest in the region: the much-loved Wallace’s Hut.
 We asked Graham to share with us some ideas for walks or hikes in the region.

 There are some lovely flat and fairly short walks such as Canyon Walk and Cherry Walk, which meander along the river in Bright.
 Graham suggests taking a fishing rod and seeing how you go catching one of the local trout.
 Parts of these walks are also accessible to wheelchairs.
 Somewhat more of a stretch, but still an achievable adventure, would be from Bright to Wandiligong or following the Murray to Mountains Rail Trail from Bright to Porepunkah.